-With nearly 25 years of experience and more than 56,000 adoptions, we know cats!
+With 25 years of experience and over 60,000 adoptions, we know cats!
 While in our care, cats and kittens have access to enrichment activities, behavior modification, medical care, and a variety of housing options to meet their individual needs.
+What’s more, our community support programs offer support and resources that strengthen the bond between cats and the people who love them.

-Our doors opened on May 1, 1998, and since that time we’ve remained dedicated to saving the lives of homeless felines.
+Our doors opened on May 1, 1998, and since that time we’ve remained dedicated to helping cats and people.

 CAT’s staff and volunteers work tirelessly to care for and find a home for every cat and kitten we take in.
 Our shelter meets high standards of care established by national experts, and we are committed to providing a Fear Free environment.
 Through our carefully supervised adoption program, an average of over 3,000 cats and kittens are adopted into loving homes each year.

 Cat Adoption Team’s mission is to save the lives of homeless, unwanted, sick, and injured cats and to work with our community to provide feline expertise and quality programs and services for people and cats.